The Children's Well-Being Foundation is a non-profit organization that provides life saving medical care to children

 Watch the video below for an inside look at the great efforts and positive impact of the Children's Well-Being Foundation in Costa Rica:

-Our Mobile Health Clinic Launched in June 2016!
+Our New Mobile Health Clinic.
+Our First Launched June 2016!

 Because of generous support of donors like you, CWB owns and serves our Mission with its Mobile Health Clinic.
 Our Director of Costa Rica Operations & Communication, Jean Carlo Brenes, plans and coordinates doctor exam visits in very low income “precarios” with thousands of children throughout Costa Rica.
 Locations are predetermined through the government social system CAJA, the Red Cross and others.
 Our clinics continue to find and arrange treatment for minor and major problems.
 Our goal continues to be to find and prevent major medical problems from ending a young life or negatively impacting a child's life.

 ü In the past, without our Mobile Health Clinic, we were limited to servicing the medical needs of families in only a small part of the central valley in San Jose (the capital).
 In 2018 we visited 27 different locations from coast to coast in every province.
 We visited Cobano, Puntarenas (Pacific coast), Limón (Atlantic coast), and Chirripo (indigenous area) as far as 200 miles from San Jose, Turrialba, Grano de Oro and alto Quetzal, also indigenous area.
 We visited locations near the Nicaragua border (Boca Tapada) and also the border with Panamá (San Bito de Coto Brus).
 We have worked with Local governments, private hospitals and today we are able to deliver excellent quality medications to our kids in each of our clinics.

 Our fundraising efforts are now directed towards sustaining our Mobile Clinic and aggressively expanding our child examination efforts in partnership with the Red Cross, Costa Rican government agencies and other local social services locations as we have in the past.